krgan12/ios-motivation-widget/README.md

 # ios-motivation-widget
-An iOS widget that uses the same that uses the same API from: quotes-website-sage.vercel.app/ to display motivational quotes as widget application.
+An iOS widget that uses the same that uses the same API from: quotes-website-sage.vercel.app/ to display motivational quotes as a widget application.

 ## Features
 - Displays motivational quotes in a clean, minimal widget